alexfernandez/alexfernandez.github.io/2017/origins-language.md

 is not free,
 [The World Atlas of Language Structures Online (WALS)](http://wals.info/) is a great resource organized by language features.
+It is entirely possible that the distribution of some features is the direct result of prehistoric migrations.

 ### Language Reconstructions